Top Chef night, March 3.

 I decided to make stuffed dates in harissa using a recipe from SanChez in Grand Rapids.
 I could have probably bought harissa off the shelf, but just had to make my own.
 The difficulty with this is twofold.
 First, there are many different recipes, apparently reflecting the different cuisines of North Africa and the Mediterranean.
 Second, many recipes looked HOT.
 This would be ok for me, but not necessarily my friends.
 In the end I made the harissa recipe from SanChez, but touched it up a little to my taste.

-As it turned the dates were really decent, but I didn’t love the harissa, as the lemon peel in the recipe made it somewhat bitter.
-This was offset by the sweetness of the dates that were cooked in it, but in the future I would use a different recipe.
+As it turned out, the dates were really decent, but I didn’t love the harissa, as the lemon peel in the recipe made it somewhat bitter.
+This bitterness was moderated by the sweetness of the dates that were cooked in it, but in the future I would use a different recipe.

 The dates were served with an inoffensive Beaujolais that was rather underwhelming.
 Oh well.

-M & E brought really great cheesy cambozola muffins that everybody loved.
+Mitch & Eileen brought really great cheesy cambozola muffins that everybody loved.
 They were delicious and light and elegant.
 I was in cheesy bliss.

 The theme for next week is Mardi Gras.
-M & E are going to bring dessert, so at least we won’t have any last-minute cooking of the most important course.
+Mitch & Eileen are going to bring dessert, so at least we won’t have any last-minute cooking of the most important course.
 But I have much thinking to do in this regard.
 Maybe it’s time to try grillades and grits again?